Flowers in full bloom at Danville Garden Festival Tour

 Laura Santucci-Burley is participating for the first time.
 She tells Newswatch 16 that she enjoys meeting other people who are as interested in gardening as a way to share new ideas.

-The Danville Heritage Festival officially gets underway September 9th and runs through the 11th.
+The Danville Heritage Festival officially gets underway on September 9 and runs through the 11.

 Check out WNEP’s YouTube channel.